Condensed Classics with Dave Shaw: Style

 Shaw described the show as "What if Dean Martin hosted a horror movie show?", and then ran with that aesthetic.
 The hosted segments were shot in black and white and featured Shaw wearing a tuxedo in the "Condensed Classics" movie lounge where he'd do short comedy bits, usually with a comely female sidekick in a 1940s era cocktail dress.
 The sidekicks switched every week, although several were put in return appearances, always as different characters.

 Aftermath

 The show stopped airing on Movieola completely in 2004 and moved to Silver Screen Classics.
 A version of Condensed Classics called NEW Condensed Classics, which cut down the movies even more (to about 20 minutes) started airing in 2005.
-Shaw was not involved with this new show and was replaced as host by a woman named Tarantella [Alison Phillips].
+This version of the show was still being run in 2024, not in its own time slot, but frequently playing after scheduled films which had been allotted significantly more time than their actual duration.
+Shaw was not involved with this version, having been replaced by Tarantella [Alison Phillips], whose host persona was that of a somewhat sultry but fully knowledgeable film expert.
 The original set and "Rat Pack" aesthetic was gone as well, though Tarantella occasionally wore cocktail dresses.